sylefeb/tinygpus/README.md

     );

 ```
 Planar spans are only used for horizontal floors/ceilings in this demo, since walls use simpler vertical spans.
+Because the surfaces are horizontal, the parameters to `PARAMETER_PLANE_A` are `256,0,0`: only the normal varies with the $y$ axis.

 A more general use can be seen in the [tetrahedron demo](demos/tetrahedron/tetrahedron.c).
-In this demo the triangles are rasterized into spans on the CPU ; this can be seen in the file [raster.c](software/api/raster.c) that contains detailed comments on the process too.
+In this demo the triangles are rasterized into spans on the CPU ; this can be seen in the file [raster.c](software/api/raster.c) that contains detailed comments on that process too.

 ___
 ## Discussion

 The `DMC-1` is unusual in that it renders the screen column by column, in order.
 This specific choice is motivated by the fact that we stream pixels to a SPI screen that features a framebuffer, so we do not have to spend precious memory on a framebuffer FPGA-side.
 Also, this allows the use of a one column depth buffer, a luxury enabling simpler drawing of scenes containing both the terrain, buildings and sprites.

 This however imposes a specific draw order CPU side which is not always comfortable.
-That is why a second tinyGPU, using a different approach and likely an additional external memory is planned ;)
+That is why a second tinyGPU, using a different approach and likely an additional (writable) external memory is planned ;)

 ___
 ## Credits